Top 10 Pitfalls

 3. Failing to read and understand forms and contracts

-It can be tempting to speed the process along by signing forms that you haven’t read.
+It can be tempting to speed the process along by signing forms you haven’t read.
 After all, nobody really likes reading the fine print.
 But taking the time to understand what you’re signing can avoid a lot of problems later on.
-For example, you don’t want to find out that you’re on the hook for a six month listing agreement to sell your home if you only want your house on the market for three months.
+For example, you don’t want to find out you’re on the hook for a six month listing agreement to sell your home if you'd only like your house on the market for three months.
 Make sure all the blanks on the form are filled in before you sign it, and make sure you receive a copy.

 4. Allowing emotions to overtake common sense